BDUG/l4rerust/docs/musl_integration_whitepaper.md

-1. Run `scripts/build.sh --components musl` (or include `musl` in the default component selection) to populate `out/musl/<arch>` with the musl headers, libraries, loader, and pkg-config metadata for both ARM and ARM64.
+1. Run `scripts/build.sh --components musl` (or include `musl` in the default component selection) to populate `out/musl/<arch>` with the musl headers, libraries, loader, and pkg-config metadata for ARM64.
 2. Inspect the staged runtime under `out/musl/<arch>/lib` and confirm that the architecture-specific loader (for example `ld-musl-aarch64.so.1`) and shared libraries (`libc.so`, `libpthread.so`, `libdl.so`, and friends) are present.